rust-lang/rfcs/text/0000-cargo-libstd-awareness.md

 For backwards compatibility, Cargo must inject such standard library dependencies for existing packages.
 These injected standard library dependencies are called "implicit dependencies" because the user does not specify them explicitly.
-Exactly which dependencies will be enjected is unresolved, but a requirement at least as strong as `std = "^1.0"` as a primary, build, and development dependency is assured.
+Exactly which dependencies will be injected is unresolved, but a requirement at least as strong as `std = "^1.0"` as a primary, build, and development dependency is assured.
 We also have to account for `core` somehow, as it is now stable so packages using it implicitly too cannot be broken.
 Other dependencies of `std` besides core we don't need to worry about, because they are only transitive dependencies through `std`, not direct dependencies.
 `test`, the built-in testing framework's runtime, will also be an implicit development dependency.